0

 Hackney 1960s-80s

-Hackney, between the 1960s and 1980s, was a world of its own.
-Nobody came in from outside the borough for fear of the real violence that had to be navigated daily, even by those who lived there.
+Between the 1960s and 1980s, Hackney was a world unto itself.
+Nobody came in from outside the borough for fear of the actual violence that had to be navigated daily, even by those who lived there.

-Hoxton was a quite poor place in the seventies with not much money around for much other than the essentials.
-It was quite common to see kids with no shoes or looking unwashed.
+Hoxton was quite a poor place in the seventies, with little money for anything other than the essentials.
+It was common to see kids with no shoes or looking unwashed.
 As everyone was in the same boat, no one seemed to mind or care.

 Hackney, 1970s.